boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    1, and execute appropriate edge per hop behavior.

-   It is worth noting that slice identification in the BGP control plane is at the prefix granularity.
+   It is worth noting that slice identification in the BGP control plane might be at the prefix granularity.
 In extreme case, each prefix can have different community representing a different slice.
 Depending on the business requirements, each slice could be represented by a different service instance, as outlined in {{figure-13}}.
 In that case, the route